harshitsinghai77/harshitsinghai77/README.md

 My name is **Harshit** and I'm a software engineer currently based in **India**

-- 🔭 I'm working as an Sofware Consultant
+- 🔭 I'm working as a Sofware Consultant
 - 🔭 I’m currently contributing to [BentoML](https://github.com/bentoml/BentoML)
 - 🗿 Blog [Fictionally Irrelevant](https://fictionally-irrelevant.vercel.app/)
 - 🌱 I’m currently learning about Data Engineering and MLOps